eguillen117/Homework-6-05262020/README.md

-#Unit 06 Server-Side APIs: Weather Dashboard
+# Server-Side APIs: Weather Dashboard

 For this assignment we were challenged to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

 We used the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.

+# Summary
+Simple Front-End application showing 5 day weather forecast.
+Created from scratch.

-Getting Started
+# Getting Started
 To access the webpages please visit https://eguillen2305.github.io/Homework-6-05262020/

 To access the raw code you may visit github https://github.com/eguillen2035/Homework-6-05262020

-Prerequisites
-Working Web Broswer

-## Screenshots and Examples

 Built With Visual Studio Code
 [VCS]